 In these troubling times, panic is not an investment strategy.
 At this life stage, reacting emotionally to market drops can be especially fraught due to the relatively shorter time left to recover your losses.
 Good advice is key and a professional financial advisor can prevent you from making any rash moves.

 Still unsure if you will benefit from expert advice?
-Consider scheduling a free consultation with Syfe’s financial advisors.
+Consider scheduling a free consultation with Syfe’s wealth advisors.
 They can provide you with an analysis of where you currently stand and help you update your retirement plan as market forces change.